 Finding 10: Despite reaching disadvantaged areas generally, the portfolio underrepresents rural areas and single-family, low-income households.

 Across the whole portfolio, electric and gas savings are concentrated in the urban areas.
 Figure 10 and Figure 11 show the geographic concentrations of electric and gas savings, respectively.
 The figures show that customers in urban areas disproportionately participated in residential programs relative to more rural portions of the state.
 The study found that residential portfolio-level savings rate (i.e., total first year program savings occurring in a census block group divided by the total consumption in that block group), is concentrated in urban areas.
-This metric inherently controls for differences in population levels across block groups (via total energy consumption), so the observed concentrations are not simply a product of more customers living in urban areas. e.g.,
+This metric inherently controls for differences in population levels across block groups (via total energy consumption), so the observed concentrations are not simply a product of more customers living in urban areas.
+Undeveloped areas (e.g., lakes) and areas without utility service are whited out.
+Delivered fuels participation is not included in the map.

 Figure 10: Electric Savings Rate 2017 – 2020